-Today we break briefly from The Sound Relationship House Series to discuss a very important (and relevant) topic: New Year’s Resolutions.
 For many people, the start of a new year is a time for looking back to the past, and more importantly, looking forward to the coming year.
-It is a time to reflect on the changes we want (or need) to make, to commit to following through on those changes.
-A new year guarantees a fresh start, an opportunity to leave the negative in the past, and to focus on the positive in the coming year.
+It is a time to reflect on the changes wanted or needed to make changes.
+A new year signals a fresh start—an opportunity to leave the negative in the past and to focus on the positive in the coming year.
 Have you been the best partner possible to your significant other over the past year?
 Even if you think you have been, you can always do more to strengthen your relationship.
-In today’s post, we would like to help you make attainable New Years resolutions for your relationship.

 Communication is extremely important when discussing these topics, as feelings of discontent may elicit a defensive response.
 Take turns letting each other speak.
 Don’t interrupt.
 Once you have each had a chance to voice your opinions, respond to each other’s comments.
 Do not make targeted suggestive attacks like “I don’t like the way you…” or “You need to…” Instead, make the conversation about your relationship as a whole by using positive statements like “I think we could…” or “We need to…” When “you” is changed to “we,” the conversation involves both parties.
 You become a team!
 Before making resolutions for your relationship, here are three tips to consider:

-1. Set realistic expectations: Do your best to think about the things you’d like to change as well as what a realistic change would look like.
-If you and your partner have been struggling, don’t expect change to happen overnight!
+Do your best to think about the things you’d like to change as well as what a realistic change would look like.
+If you and your partner have been struggling, don’t expect change to happen overnight.
 However, making a long-term commitment to each other is the first step in getting your relationship to where you want it to be.
 Talk to each other about where you want your relationship to be in two months, six months, a year…

-2. Set both specific and holistic goals: Good resolutions focus on specific details as well as the bigger picture.
-While having a stronger relationship may be your ultimate goal, improving the way in which you communicate about your day at work or the way that the two of you decide which TV show to watch together make for specific goals that are very attainable.
+Good resolutions focus on specific details as well as the bigger picture.
+While having a stronger relationship may be your ultimate goal, improving the way in which you communicate about your day at work or the way that the two of you decide which show to watch together make for specific goals that are attainable.
 Relationships are incredibly complex.
 Break your resolution down into smaller goals and it will seem a lot less daunting.

-Now that you’re prepared to make resolutions for your relationship, ask yourself what exactly you want to change!
+Now that you’re prepared to make resolutions for your relationship, ask yourself what exactly you want to change.
 Whatever your decision, what is most important is that you are both equally committed to achieving the same goal in the end.
-Shared goals can be bedrock for relationships – they can give us a purposeful pathway that enriches our lives with meaning.
-To find out if you and your partner are on the same page, sit down together this weekend and answer the following questions:
+Shared goals can be the bedrock for relationships; they can give us a purposeful pathway that enriches our lives with meaning.
+To find out if you and your partner are on the same page, sit down together and answer the following questions:

 - How can we spend more quality time together?